-

 Beyond truth and falsehood

 Last night I watched Chris Horner win back the leader’s jersey in the Vuelta.
 I already knew it had happened, and there wasn’t much to see related to his performance, unlike his quite miraculous climbing the day before.
-Much has Read more
+Much has been written on Horner in the last few weeks.
+I won’t add to that.
+Instead,… Read more

 -